Date

 Okoboji Mastery Circle / a monthly online class series that keeps you writing all year

-Beginning January 14, 2026 we will launch the Okoboji Year-Round Mastery Circle, a monthly online class series.
+On January 14, 2026 we launched the Okoboji Year-Round Mastery Circle, a monthly online class series.
 Each session runs 90 minutes on the second Wednesday of the month and features one of our OWSR workshop leaders adapting their signature class for Zoom.
 OWSR Founder Julie Gammack will be moderating the conversations, keeping them lively, useful, and laser-focused on helping you move your writing forward.

 Peter Hedges

-From Page to Screen: Writing Character-Driven Stories for Film and Stage
+TITLE: From Page to Screen – Writing Character-Driven Stories for Film and Stage

 Learn how an Oscar-nominated screenwriter shapes emotional arcs, builds memorable characters, and thinks cinematically—whether writing scripts or prose.

-BIO: Author, screenwriter, filmmaker known for "What’s Eating Gilbert Grape" and "Pieces of April."
+BIO: Peter Hedges is an author, screenwriter, and filmmaker known for “What’s Eating Gilbert Grape” and “Pieces of April.”

 Peter will also be presenting at the 2026 Okoboji Writers’ and Songwriters’ Retreat.
 Click to learn more about Peter.